theolivenbaum/resin/README.md

 #####Server

-	// to start the server, in a cmd window:
+	// To start the server, in a cmd window:
 	// cd path_to_resin
 	// rnh.exe --url http://localhost:1234/
+	// You have just started a light-weight search server with solr-like capabilities.
+Enjoy!

 	var searcher = new SearchClient("wikipedia", "http://localhost:1234/");
 	var result = searcher.Search("label:universe");